drunsinn/pyXSteam/README.md

 All Functions follow the same naming schema: First the wanted property, then a underscore `_`, then the wanted input properties Example:
 `t_ph` is temperature as a function of pressure and enthalpy.
-For a list of valid functions se bellow:
+For a list of valid functions se below:

 | Property | Description                                                  |
 |----------|--------------------------------------------------------------|